moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 There may be IETF participants using other meanings as well.

-As of this writing, the second bullet ("any kind of media carried indirectly over the QUIC protocol, as an RTP payload"), seems to be in scope for the IETF AVTCORE working group, and was discussed at some length at the February 2022 AVTCORE working group meeting {{AVTCORE-2022-02}}.
+As of this writing, the second bullet ("any kind of media carried indirectly over the QUIC protocol, as an RTP payload"), seems to be in scope for the IETF AVTCORE working group, and was discussed at some length at the February 2022 AVTCORE working group meeting {{AVTCORE-2022-02}}, although no drafts in this space have been adopted by the AVTCORE working group.
 So, perhaps, that possible meaning is out of scope for "Media over QUIC".

-It will be SUPER HELPFUL if interested parties can come up with a term that unambiguously describes what we're trying to achieve.

 ## Media Transport Protoccol {#mtp}